hliosone/biasfinder-frontend/README.md

-# Xumm Universal SDK with React - Demo
+# BiasFinder - Frontend

-See source (`src/App.tsx`)

-Works in the browser (desktop, mobile) and as xApp.
+Works in the browser (desktop, mobile) (Normally haha)

+To start it :

+npm install
+npm run dev

+(it's running on localhost:5173)